savagevince/bare/process_review/observation_guidance.md

 - Can setup a new project in their chosen language quickly, and knows where to look if they get stuck
 - Refers to official documentation when stuck on how to use a tool or language
 - Knows how to use their tools e.g. git, text editor, test suite
+- Organises their coding environment e.g. using split screens to see code and tests.

 ## Debugging
 **Bad**
 - Did not read error messages
 - Googling for unrelated things
 - Avoids solving the problem e.g. skips the test, moves on to new functionality
-- Doesn't take action, pauses and thinks
+- Doesn't take action, pauses for long periods and gets 'stuck'
 - Making guesses

 **Good**